iam-medvedev/wheel-monitor/README.md

 The Wheel Monitor is a TypeScript class that creates a visual representation of scroll activity for debugging purposes..

-It provides an easy way to monitor and visualize scroll events on a webpage.
+It provides an easy way to monitor and visualize wheel events on a webpage.

 ## Installation